Curt-White/uvic-course-scheduler/README.md

 # courseScheduler
 Student Schedule Generator

-The folder containing old files was the original version which broke and now refuses to load the stylsheets properly.
+The folder containing old files was the original version which has very little functionality and does little more than showing the schedule possibilities.
+This is version still has more functionality than the current version.
+To launch the original version navigate to the "oldfiles" directory and run "python3 main.py"
-Some of the original files are not present in the folder and it does not function as a whole application anymore.

 The frontend contains the angular application interface which interfaces the backend Flask python API.